Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        This is the case where interface 1 and interface 2 are used interchangeably, hence the live encoder can either ingest to an origin that supports interface 2 with CMAF formatting, including the requirements from interface 1.

-      1. Ignore the DASH Manifest
+      1. Ignore the DASH manifest
       2. Ignore the segment names, only look at the relative path to identify the stream names
       3. Ignore the HTTP Delete commands